 “NO!”
 I shrieked and threw myself at Youjin, before my body forgot how to move.

-I landed in front of Youjin at the same time as she appeared before me.
-She hit my chest with her hand and I fell on Youjin, who fell on the table.
-I gasped, not able to breathe.
+I landed in front of him at the same time as the ghost appeared before me.
+It hit my chest with its hand and I fell on Youjin, who fell on the table.
+I gasped, unable to breathe.
 My chest was burning!

 “Jihun!”
 Youjin patted my cheek, trying to bring me back to senses.
 “Hey!”